-The first step in the ESY decision-making process is to gather the information that will be used by the IEP team to make the ESY decision.
+The first step in the ESY decision-making process is to gather the information that will be used by the IEP team to make the ESY eligibility decision.
 Reliable sources of information may include:

-- Progress toward goals on consecutive IEPs. - Progress reports maintained by educators, therapists and others having direct contact with the student before and after interruptions in education. - Medical or other agency reports indicating degenerative-type difficulties, which become exacerbated during breaks in educational services. - Observations and opinions by educators, parents and others. - Results of tests including criterion-referenced tests, curriculum-based assessments, ecological life skills assessments and other equivalent measures. - Data collected while monitoring student progress.
+- Progress toward goals on consecutive IEPs - Progress reports maintained by educators, therapists, and others having direct contact with the student before and after interruptions in education - Medical or other agency reports indicating degenerative-type difficulties, which increase or become more extreme during breaks in educational services - Observations and opinions by educators, parents and others - Results of tests including criterion-referenced tests, curriculum-based assessments, ecological life skills assessments and other equivalent measures - Data collected while monitoring student progress

 Information on a student's progress on IEP goals and objectives should be collected all year long, especially just before and just after interruptions in educational programming.
 This information should also be reported to parents as part of the progress-reporting requirement.
-LEAs must report on progress of their students with disabilities at least as often as progress is reported for other students.